Junaid-ds/Spam-Mail-Prediction/README.md

 # Spam-Mail-Prediction

-his notebook appears to be a Machine Learning project aimed at building a spam detection system.
+This notebook appears to be a Machine Learning project aimed at building a spam detection system.
 Here's an overview:

 Notebook Sections:
 Importing Dependencies: